 21. Name Hop

-Any game that can burn off some energy is a winner in our books!
-Write letters on paper plates and scatter them around, letting kids hop from one to the other.
-They can make their way through the alphabet, spell their name, or even practice sight words if they are at that level.
+Any game that can burn off a little energy is a winner in our books!
+In Name Hop, you’ll start by writing letters on paper plates before you scatter them around your classroom floor.
+Challenge your tots to make their way through the alphabet by having them jump from letter to letter, spelling out their name or even practicing sight words.

 Learn More: Taming Little Monsters